Privacy Policy

 Account and Identity Data Duration of active account + reasonable period after deletion request (not to exceed 90 days, except where legal retention applies) Contractual necessity; legal obligations

-ELENA Chat Data Active sessions: duration of session.
-Archived sessions: up to 12 months for audit and quality purposes Contractual necessity; legitimate interest
+Global ELENA Chat Data Active sessions: duration of session.
+Archived sessions: up to 12 months for audit and quality purposes.
+Per-case ELENA Consultation transcripts are retained as Case Data (row above) Contractual necessity; legitimate interest

 Security and Audit Logs Up to 12 months, subject to periodic review and rotation Legitimate interest in security; legal obligations